 Just as in your personal life, you may have a knack for being irreverent and cracking jokes.
 This may be a wonderful personality trait to express at a friend’s birthday party.
 But at a funeral, not so much.

 Again, we come back to this idea of subtracting, not adding.
 Less is more.
 In your marketing, subtract what is unimportant so that only the essential remains.
 Chip away the stone until you find the angel.
 That is art.
 That is truth.

 So where do you find your product truth?

 To be clear, I don’t want this concept to be too in the clouds.
 I want it to be practical.
 Actionable.

 And although I don’t see this work ever ending, I have enough experience through my years in marketing to point you in the right direction.

-Okay, to find our product truth, we need a place to look.
-Here are three areas I’ve found that usually reveal the gold.
+Okay, to find your product truth, we need a place to look.
+Here are three areas I’ve found which usually reveal the gold.

 Your personal backstory is an often overlooked area to find your truth.
 Again, we’re too close to it.
 We don’t think it’s important.